telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

 Add a custom comment to one or more captured sessions to provide additional context.

-1. Select a session from the sessions grid or load saved session's snapshot from the save **Snapshots** tree.
+1. Select a session from the sessions grid or load a saved snapshot from the save **Snapshots** tree.

 1. Add a comment by using the **Comment** option from the context menu or press the **M** key while selecting the desired sessions.
 As a result, the newly added comment will appear in the **Comments** column.